Employment and skills

 Looking for Skills 4 Work Hampshire?

 That programme has now closed but if you’re a Sovereign customer, you can access our employment and skills service (below).
 Skills 4 Work Isle of Wight is still open for applications.

-Our Employment and Training team offer a dedicated service of guidance, support and practical help to any Sovereign resident looking to access training or work.
+Our Employment and Skills team offer a personalised service of guidance, support and practical help to any Sovereign resident looking to access training or work.

-They offer a tailored service for each resident they work with, so whether you’re looking for a first job, would like to gain a qualification or are planning for the longer-term – they’re here to help!
+So whether you’re looking for a first job, would like to gain a qualification or are planning for the longer-term, get in touch by emailing email@example.com.

-Some of the ways they may be able to help you include:
+Some of the ways they could help include:

 - Resident grants to help you access training and work opportunities.

 - Support with your CV.

 - Finding the right job for you.

 - Improving your interview skills.